Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 Adding C/AL code to the Automation codeunit to transfer data from a table record to a Word document.

-Calling the Automation codeunit from a menu item on a form or an action on page.
+Calling the Automation codeunit from an action on a page.

 To complete this walkthrough, you will need: